Guruprasad3n/OTP-Service/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Nolan Edutech Pvt.
+Ltd.](LICENSE).

----

-Feel free to customize the README according to your project's specific details.
-This template provides a starting point and covers essential sections, including installation, usage, directory structure, contributing, and licensing.